 3. Use retirement calculators — with caution

-By your 50s, you should be able to have a realistic idea of what your income will be in retirement.
+By your 50s, you should have a realistic idea of what your income will be in retirement.
 Online retirement calculators are a good, if inexact, way to estimate the monthly or annual income you’ll receive from savings and other sources.
 Calculators vary a great deal in their accuracy, but they can be useful for setting goals and exposing gaps between your likely income and expenses in retirement.

-- Vanguard’s Retirement nest egg calculator
+- Vanguard’s retirement nest egg calculator

 - The Flexible Retirement Planner